pytorch/xla/docs/source/learn/xla-advanced.md

 ## Data Loading

-Another important point to consider is [MPDeviceLoader](https://github.com/pytorch/xla/blob/a1f822e2627a5639464273241821852677401026/torch_xla/distributed/parallel_loader.py#L186).
+You can use
+[MPDeviceLoader](https://github.com/pytorch/xla/blob/a1f822e2627a5639464273241821852677401026/torch_xla/distributed/parallel_loader.py#L186).
-Once your code is running on an XLA device, consider wrapping the torch dataloader with XLA `MPDeviceLoader` which preloads data to the device to improve performance and includes `torch_xla.sync()` in it.
-The latter automatically breaks the iterations over batches of data and sends them for execution.
-Note, if you are not using MPDeviceLoader, you might need to set `barrier=True` in the `optimizer_step()` to enable `torch_xla.sync()` if running a training job or explicitly adding `torch_xla.sync()`.
+to preload data onto your XLA device to improve performance. `MPDeviceLoader` uses `torch_xla.sync()` to automatically break the iterations over batches of data and send them for execution.
+Note that if you are not using `MPDeviceLoader`, you might need to set `barrier=True` in the `optimizer_step()` to enable `torch_xla.sync()` if running a training job or explicitly adding `torch_xla.sync()`.

 **Note:**

 0 and 1 are magic numbers in XLA and treated as constants in the HLO.
-So if there is a random number generator in the code that can generate these values, the code will compile for each value separately.
+If your code uses a random number generator that can generate these values, the XLA compiler will compile the code that uses each value separately.
 This can be disabled with `XLA_NO_SPECIAL_SCALARS=1` environment variable.